- Undergraduate Certificate Program in Computer Programming

 SAP: The students in the BSBA CIS, MSIS and MBA programs are eligible to receive the SAP Recognition Award after completing three designated courses as the College of Business and Economics (CBE) is a member school of the University Alliances (UA) program.
 The Marketing and Management students could also obtain the Award by completing three courses.
 This Recognition Award certificate is issued by the College of Business and Economics (CBE), signed by the CBE Dean, and the SAP UA Program Director.
 The purpose is to recognize students at UA member universities that have spent notable time using the SAP enterprise suite.

 Students wanting to pursue further experience with SAP as a professional can proceed to obtain the SAP entry level TERP10 certificate.
 To obtain this certificate, a student who has completed the coursework from a UA member school needs to follow an additional two-week long course taught by a TERP10 instructor, and subsequently pass the TERP10 examination.
 The estimated cost for each student is about $800, which covers nine days of instruction and the examination which is administered on the last day of the two-week course.
 The SAP UA offers TERP10 certificate course in the greater Los Angeles area.
-Download the course requirements and the certificate application and evaluation form (Words document).
-Download SAP Award Certificate Request Form (PowerPoint document) and Student Recognition Award Certification (Words document).
+Download the SAP Course Requirements in Words and the certificate application and evaluation form in Words.
+Download SAP Award Certificate Request Form in PowerPoint and Student Recognition Award Certification in Words.